The optimal length is ft.

 Let meters be the distance that the cheetah walks and meters the distance that the cheetah swims, as shown in the figure below.

 The total time for the trip is the time walking plus the time swimming.
 Since the total time is This is the objective equation.
-The constraint comes from the Pythagorean Theorem, since the swim portion of the trip is along the hypotenuse of a right triangle with legs parallel and perpendicular to the river bank.
+The constraint comes from the Pythagorean Theorem.
+The swim portion of the trip is along the hypotenuse of a right triangle with legs parallel and perpendicular to the river bank.
 One leg of the triangle is and the other is .
-So Substituting this into the objective gives: where is between and .
+So the constraint equation is Substituting this into the objective gives: where .
 To find the minimum value of , we find the critical numbers (using the chain rule):

 The minimum amount of time to reach her destination (to 2 decimal places) is hours.